philltran/message_private/README.md

 DEVELOPMENT AND TEST
 ------------------
- * Automatically make "field_message_groups_re" select "Group" as bundle if available, otherwise create warning for user to configure it & provide link.
-   Does this require Strongarm or can you set entity reference bundle on the
-   field: $field_instances['message-private_message-field_message_groups_ref']?
+ * Combine "Inbox", "Sent" and "Group" as sub-tabs under one called "Messages".
+ * Add "Messages" tab to private_message entity view.
  * Create og permissions and permission checking for private messages.
  * Create global message_private_og permission - sending message to all groups.
  * Message should not be created without a user or group.
  * Add a "To Groups" field in Sent view when private_message_og is enabled.
  * Remove the "Create a new message" from the "Group" tab or add above filters.
  * Integrate with Help or Advanced Help module to hold all instructions.
- * Combine "Inbox", "Sent" and "Group" as sub-tabs under one called "Messages".
- * Add "Messages" tab to private_message entity view.
  * Add to admin screen the option to turn on or off email notifications.
  * Threads can be created using comments on a private message, which will be a thread.
 A new permission to reply to messages can be created if necessary.